rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/ryo-grav-cms/index.md

 [Grav](https://getgrav.org) is an open source flat-file content management system (CMS), based on PHP, that uses only files and folders and no database for managing content.
 Grav provides a fast, more lightweight alternative to database-driven CMSs like [Wordpress](https://wordpress.org/) or [Drupal](https://www.drupal.org/), especially for simpler websites and blogs.
 Content can either be written directly in [Markdown](https://daringfireball.net/projects/markdown/) format and uploaded to the web server or via Grav's [web-based editor](https://learn.getgrav.org/17/admin-panel/page/editor).

 {{< highlight "info" "Control machine">}}
-A terminal-based [control machine](/rollyourown/tech_building_blocks/control_machine/) is sufficient for this project, as the Grav admin interface is reachable via the public internet.
+A [control machine](/rollyourown/tech_building_blocks/control_machine/) without a graphical desktop UI is sufficient for this project, as the Grav admin interface is reachable via the public internet.
 {{< /highlight >}}

 ## Repository links